-I am a Postdoctoral Fellow in Cardiovascular Disease Prevention at the School of Medicine at Stanford University.
+I am a Sociologist and Postdoctoral Fellow in Cardiovascular Disease Prevention at the Stanford University School of Medicine.
 My research examines health, gender, and inequality.

 My primary research agenda investigates how diet disparities help drive social inequality in the United States.
 I draw on both qualitative and quantitative methods to understand how neighborhoods, schools, and families shape our health behaviors and outcomes.
 My first book, which examines nutritional inequality in America, is forthcoming in 2021 with Little, Brown Spark.
 My work has been published in journals such as Social Science & Medicine, Sociological Science, and the Journal of Adolescent Health.

 I hold a Ph.D. in Sociology from Stanford University, a M.A. in Cultural Studies from the University of Bremen, and a B.S. in Education and Social Policy from Northwestern University.